Richard Lloyd Anderson

-Richard Lloyd Anderson (9 May 1926 – 12 August 2018) was an American lawyer and theologist of the Church of Jesus Christ of Latter-day Saints who was a professor of church history and doctrine at Brigham Young University (BYU).
+Richard Lloyd Anderson (9 May 1926 – 12 August 2018) was an American lawyer and theologist of the Church of Jesus Christ of Latter-day Saints (LDS Church) who was a professor of church history and doctrine at Brigham Young University (BYU).
 His book Investigating the Book of Mormon Witnesses is widely considered the definitive work on this subject.
 Anderson was the brother of Karl Ricks Anderson.

 Biography

-Anderson was born in Salt Lake City to Lloyd Anderson and his wife Agnes Ricks.
+Anderson was born in Salt Lake City to Lloyd Anderson and his wife, Agnes Ricks.
 His father was an advertising executive with local newspapers.
 His family moved in later years so he attended high school in Provo, Ogden and Pocatello.

 Anderson served in the United States Naval Air Corps during World War II.
 He was a radio-man because of an overbite that disqualified him from being a pilot.
 He took a correspondence course from BYU on the New Testament while in the Navy.
-He also asked LDS missionaries about their teaching methods and went to teaching appointments with them, which was the beginnings of his later standardized gospel-teaching plan.
+He also asked LDS Church missionaries about their teaching methods and went to teaching appointments with them, which was the beginnings of his later standardized gospel-teaching plan.

-Anderson became known in the Church of Jesus Christ of Latter-day Saints (LDS Church) when he created the "Anderson Plan," one of the earliest organized systems for Mormon missionaries to teach lessons to non-members.
+Anderson became known in when he created the "Anderson Plan," one of the earliest organized systems for the church's missionaries to teach lessons to non-members.
 This was developed with the encouragement of his mission president, Joel Richards (brother of LeGrand Richards).
 Anderson developed this plan while serving as a missionary in the church's Northwestern States Mission, from 1946 to 1949.
 This plan helped his mission be the first to baptize 1,000 converts in a year.
 By 1951, 11,000 copies of the plan were published and circulated to missions throughout the world, and helped to increase the overall number of converts per missionary.
 This contributed to the church publishing its own plan in 1952, "A Systematic Program for Teaching the Gospel."
-After his mission Anderson was consulted by Gordon B. Hinckley as he was developing a standardized missionary teaching plan for the use of all missionaries.
+After his mission, Anderson was consulted by Gordon B. Hinckley as he was developing a standardized missionary teaching plan for the use of all missionaries.

-In 1949 Anderson began his college studies at Weber College (now Weber State University) in the Spring.
-Hugh Nibley and Sidney B. Sperry both specifically wrote to Anderson to urge him to come to BYU.
+In 1949, Anderson began his college studies at Weber College (now Weber State University).
+Hugh Nibley and Sidney B. Sperry both wrote to Anderson to urge him to come to BYU.
 He did so, where he studied Early Christian history and Greek under Nibley and Latin under J. Reuben Clark III and M. Carl Gibson.

 While studying at BYU, Anderson married Carma Rose de Jong (born 1930), daughter of Gerrit de Jong Jr., the founding dean of BYU's College of Fine Arts.
 Carma's own historical interests led to a Ph.D. in historic clothing, and work for the church's Historical Department and Museum of Church History and Art.
 For nine years Carma taught an early Mormon clothing class at BYU.
 She also wrote a book The Cultural Arts of Nauvoo.